 So how should you shoot this film stock?
-Personally, I prefer shooting this film stock at box speed.
+Personally, I prefer shooting this film stock at box speed, or just barely overexposed.
 It creates beautiful, neutral colors and tones, and doesn't look too punchy or colorful.
-If you prefer a bit more colorful, brighter, yellow-toned look, I recommend metering this film stock at ISO 200 for the shadows.
+If you prefer a bit more colorful, brighter, yellow-toned look, I recommend metering this film stock at ISO 200 for the mid-tones.

 Want to try out something new?
 Trying rating this at 400 or 800 and pushing it +1 stop.
 If you're really hoping for some vivid colors, you can even rate this at ISO 1600 and push it +2, or rate it at 3200 and push it +3.

 So tell me - how do you prefer rating your Portra 400?
 Tag your images #learnfilmtogether to support one another, and share your successes with film!